assign the result to an ability that has not been assigned a result to yet

 # use one of a total of two possible re-rolls (and THEN decide…)

-When there is only one ability left, which score will be determined by the following:
+When there is only one ability left, it score will be determined by the following:

 The highest ability bonus/modifier of the the character is +3 ?